-There are currently 3 types of device that can be used.
+There are currently 4 types of device that can be used.

-1.Bed Leg sensor platform for location under a bed leg

-This adjustable device detects the change in weight of a bed when it is vacated.
-It acts as a normally closed switch when adjusted for an occupied bed.

-2. P143C Pressure sensitive mat for use in the bed under the user

-In general the mat must be installed on top of the mattress, which should be firm.
+- 1. Bed Leg sensor platform for location under a bed leg - This adjustable device detects the change in weight of a bed when it is vacated.
+It acts as a normally closed switch when adjusted for an occupied bed. - 2.
+P143C Pressure sensitive mat for use in the bed under the user - In general the mat must be installed on top of the mattress, which should be firm.
 The mat is waterproof and easily wiped clean in the event of soiling.
-For a user of sufficient weight and size this simple device may be located under the mattress to detect the presence of a bed occupant.
 The mat will act as a normally closed switch for an occupied bed.